tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_part_three.md

 "Okay, stay put and don't let him get inside the cabin."
 He said.
 Then he hung up.

 I layed back down on the bed and tried to ignore the sounds coming from downstairs.
 I could hear Thomas pounding against the door again.
-I was terrified that the Foundation wouldn't show up soon enough.
+I was terrified that A.R.C wouldn't show up soon enough.

 Then suddenly, I heard a car pull up outside.
 I jumped off the bed and rushed downstairs and looked out of the window.